ademers/statamic-twitter-embed/README.md

 #### hide_thread

+Specifies whether to hide _parent_ Tweet.

-If the tweet is a reply to another tweet, set to `true` to hide the original (parent) tweet.
+If the Embedded Tweet is a reply to another Tweet, set to `true` to hide the original (parent) Tweet.

 For example: